Learn / Guides / CRO glossary

-A Unique Selling Proposition (sometimes called Unique Selling Points) is the set of qualities that separate a company’s brand, services, and products from those of its competitors.
-A USP allows a successful company to stand out in a crowded field of competitors, and keeps discerning customers coming back again and again.
+What is a unique selling proposition (USP)?
+A Unique Selling Proposition (sometimes called a Unique Selling Point) is the set of unique qualities that separate a company’s brand, services, and products from those of its competitors.
+USPs briefly highlight the specific benefits of a product or brand in just a few words or a short sentence.

 Think about some of the world’s most recognizable brands and you can probably figure out their USPs.
 Apple Computers, for example, is known for sleek, state-of-the-art design, user-friendly products, reliability, innovation, and being a ‘cool’ alternative to the PC.
 Zappos, the online shoe retailer, is known for free, no-hassle returns and excellent customer service.

 Chances are, customers would become frustrated, and many would give competitors a try; at the very least, this change would water down both brands.
-Those element customers had come to expect from Apple and Zappos—the specific USPs that helped them stand out—would no longer define either company: the very foundation of both brands would crumble.
+Those elements customers had come to expect from Apple and Zappos—the specific USPs that helped them stand out—would no longer define either company: the very foundation of both brands would crumble.

 Wait!
 Don’t answer that question yourself.
 Even if you know your company and your products inside out, you’re really not the best person to answer.

-If you want to know how the world sees our brand, you’ve got to ask the people who really matter—your customers!
+If you want to know how the world sees your brand, you’ve got to ask the people who really matter—your customers!
 After all, they’re the ones who chose you over everyone else in the market.
 And even though you might think of yourself as the Apple or the Zappos of your industry, only the market can tell you whether that’s actually true.

 Once you’ve identified what your customers want and why they buy from you, craft your marketing message around your USP.